awilli32/jsmini/02-Homework/14-Intro-To-JavaScript/Instructions/README.md

 2. Clone the new repository to your computer.

 3. Inside your local git repository, create a directory for the Javascript challenge.
-Use the folder names to correspond to the challenges: **UFO-level-1** and **UFO-level-2**.

 4. Add your **html** files to this folder as well as your static folder containing your javascript.
 This will be the main script to run for analysis.